saya1a/Documentation/Docker/README.md

 Ensure that the container runtime (e.g., Docker Engine) is configured securely.
 Follow best practices for securing the Docker daemon and restrict access to the Docker socket.

 Use multi-stage builds to create minimal images by only including the necessary binaries and dependencies.
 This reduces the attack surface and improves security.

+***************************
+Q. can you explain the purpose of the docker-compose?
+***************************
+Docker Compose is a tool used to define, manage, and run multi-container applications in Docker.
+Dokcer-compose makes easy to start, stop, and manage the lifecycle of a multi-container application with a single command (docker-compose up and docker-compose down).
+It orchestrates the startup order and dependencies between services.

+For example, a typical web application might include a web server, a database, and a caching service.
+Each service can be configured with various settings, such as environment variables, exposed ports, volumes, and network configurations.
+This ensures that all containers are started with the correct settings.

+By default, Docker Compose creates a private network for your application, allowing the defined services to communicate with each other securely.
+You can also customize the network settings if needed.

+Volumes can be defined to persist data outside of the containers, ensuring data is not lost when containers are stopped or recreated.
+This is useful for databases, logs, and other persistent data.